Kelly Kapoor: Seasons 1–2

 Kelly is first featured in the episode "Diversity Day", where Michael conducts a diversity training seminar.
-Michael creates a game where everyone in the room has to put a card with a specific race on their forehead (with the race being unknown to themselves), and then must treat everyone as if they were the race on their card.
-Frustrated that no one is playing properly, Michael attempts to demonstrate how to play by speaking to Kelly, who has just entered the room, in a stereotypical Indian accent.
-Offended, Kelly angrily slaps Michael and leaves the conference room.
+Michael attempts to demonstrate how to play his diversity game by speaking to Kelly, who has just entered the room, in a stereotypical Indian accent.
+Offended, Kelly slaps Michael and leaves the conference room.

 In the second season, Kelly gets involved in a wildly uneven relationship with Ryan Howard, the office temp.
-Following their first date, Ryan expresses his regret, as their first date occurred the day before Valentine's Day.
-In the episode "Take Your Daughter To Work Day", Kelly shows a manipulative side upon witnessing Stanley's teenage daughter, Melissa, shadowing Ryan.
-Jealous, Kelly tells Stanley that Ryan had flirted with Melissa, after which Stanley berates Ryan.
+Ryan expresses his regret that their first kiss occurred the day before Valentine's Day.
+In the episode "Take Your Daughter To Work Day", Kelly witnesses Stanley's teenage daughter, Melissa, hitting on Ryan, and tells Stanley about the situation.
+Stanley berates Ryan.
 In the season finale "Casino Night", Ryan wearily admits to Jim that he is still dating Kelly.

 Seasons 3–4

-Kelly and Ryan's relationship continues throughout the third season, though at the Hindu Diwali festival, Kelly's parents criticize her choice in Ryan for not making enough money and not being committed to marriage and family; they suggest that she go for a particular, more successful Indian man.
+Kelly and Ryan's relationship continues throughout the third season, though at the Hindu Diwali festival, Kelly's parents criticize Ryan for not making enough money and not being committed to marriage and family, and try to set her up with an Indian doctor.
 In "Business School", Michael moves Ryan's desk next to Kelly's.
-Kelly is excited by the move, though she and Ryan bicker and passionately make up frequently.
-In "Product Recall", Kelly is seen in a rare professional capacity, training Oscar, Angela, and Kevin for taking customer service phone calls after an obscene watermark is printed on Dunder Mifflin paper, prompting too many complaint calls for Kelly alone to answer.
+Kelly is excited by the move, and she and Ryan bicker and passionately make up frequently.
+In "Product Recall", Kelly trains Oscar, Angela, and Kevin to take customer service phone calls after an obscene watermark is printed on Dunder Mifflin paper, prompting too many complaint calls for Kelly alone to answer.

 In "The Job", Ryan abruptly ends his relationship with Kelly after receiving a promotion to the corporate headquarters.
 In "Dunder Mifflin Infinity", Kelly attempts to win Ryan back by telling him she is pregnant with his child.
-Kelly is overjoyed when Ryan agrees to have dinner with her, but the plan backfires when he learns that she is not actually pregnant; Kelly does not understand why the lie would upset him and is surprised and upset when he refuses to date her again.
+Kelly is overjoyed when Ryan agrees to have dinner with her, but the plan backfires when he learns that she is not actually pregnant.
+Kelly does not understand why the lie would upset him and is surprised and upset when he refuses to date her again.
 Ryan later asks Corporate to have Kelly's job outsourced to India.

 Getting over her breakup with Ryan, Kelly begins a new relationship with warehouse foreman Darryl Philbin.
 However, Darryl seems less than enthusiastic about the relationship, evoking Ryan's previous attitude toward Kelly.
 Darryl also complains that Kelly seems to still have feelings for Ryan.
-In "Goodbye, Toby", Ryan gets arrested on charges of fraud, amusing Kelly.
+In "Goodbye, Toby", Ryan is arrested on charges of fraud, amusing Kelly.